The sky's the limit

 Houston drone company has big business on the horizon

 Dyan Gibbens found her dream career.
 She studied engineering, learned to fly at the United States Air Force Academy, went into pilot training, and served as engineering acquisitions officer managing stealth nuclear cruise missiles.
-She even went on to supported Air Force One and Global Hawk UAS engineering and logistics.
+She even went on to support Air Force One and Global Hawk UAS engineering and logistics.
 She dedicated five years to active service before transitioning to the reserves.

 "When I went to transition, I learned I was permanently disqualified from ever serving again," Gibbens said.
 "It was devastating to me, because all I've ever wanted to do was serve."